-What is s covered?
+What is covered?
 What is the limit?
-What will I pay?
-In-network Out-of-network Medi cal foods No limit Deductible, then 20% coinsurance Not covered
+What wi In-network II I pay?
+Out-of-network Medical foods No limit Deductible, then 30% coinsurance Not covered

 Dietary replacement to treat:inborn errors of metabolism.
 What services are included? a severe allergy to most foods based on white blood cells in the stomach and intestine that cause inflammation (eosinophilic gastrointestinal associated disorder). other severe conditions when your body can't take in nutrients from food in the small intestine. disorders where you can't swallow due to a blockage or muscular problem and need to be fed through a tube.
 What is excluded?
 (Premera HMO pays 0%) Food and nutritional supplements (other than those prescribed to treat the conditions listed above).
 Specialized infant formulas.
 Lactose-free or gluten-free foods.